Boden7/Project3-CSEC-323/README.txt

 ** Bank Account and Client Management System Overview **

 * This project allows you to manage clients and their bank accounts.
+* Each client will create a password for their account, which can later be changed if desired.
 * A client can have one or more bank accounts, with the possibility to create, display, transfer, deposit, and withdraw funds from checking or savings accounts.
 * The system also includes functionality for handling overdrafts, interest calculations, and account transaction histories.